vivianroshan/resume/resume.md

 - Designed and developed an application to track the stage of assembly of each computer by Studying the assembly line of computers and how OS is bootstrapped into the computers from the servers.

 ## Projects Undertaken
+- **Version-controlled Resume**, Markdown-based with CSS formatting and can be converted to pdf offers enhanced readability and is easy to maintenece.

 ### At NIT - Puducherry during undergraduate studies
 - Image generation and Enhancement using **GAN** - Generative Adversarial Network (Machine Learning).
 - Enabling the differently-abled Through Morse code (using **Arduino** and **Proteus simulation**).